eCook Meal

 ALMOST THERE!

 Return the pan to the heat and add another drizzle of oil if necessary.
 Add the sliced pak choi stems and fry for 2-3 minutes until softened.
-Mix in the grated ginger and garlic and fry for 30-60 seconds until fragrant.
+Mix in the grated Ginger and Garlic and fry for 30-60 seconds until fragrant.
 Then, add the Asian sauce and 25ml of water.
 Bring to a simmer.
 Once simmering, add the drained noodles, pak choi leaves, and ½ the chopped coriander.
 Toss together and heat through for 2-3 minutes.
 Season to taste.

 SIMPLY STUNNING